 Camping at Parque Jerusalem

-The campground includes showers, a bathroom, and even a large swimming pool where swallows like to hunt in the early evening.
-As darkness falls, keep your eyes open for bats in the same spot!
+The campground included showers, a bathroom, and a large swimming pool where swallows hunted in the early evening.
+As darkness fell, bats swooped to hunt insects in the same spot!

 Parque Jerusalem